tendakung/tendakung.github.io/_pages/research.md

 # Ongoing Projects

-### Do organic food groceries have higher markups?
-Coauthored with [Bulat Gafarov](https://are.ucdavis.edu/people/faculty/bulat-gafarov/) and [Jens Hilscher](https://are.ucdavis.edu/people/faculty/jens-hilscher/).
+### Price dynamics of organic versus conventional fresh produce: Market, macroeconomic, and weather factors.
+Coauthored with Bulat Gafarov and Jens Hilscher.
+To be presented at the 2025 AAEA annual meeting.

+### The drought-induced deforestation in the Brazilian Amazon.
+Coauthored with Alankrita Goswami and Nilesh Shinde.

 ### Climate change, supply chain, and trade: Evidence from California droughts.